Frequently Asked Questions

-Free out of hours legal surgeries – these drop-in surgeries take place each week in Salisbury every Tuesday between 5:15pm and 7pm and in Andover every Wednesday between 5:15pm and 7pm.
+Free out of hours legal surgeries – these drop-in surgeries take place each week – a general law surgery at our Salisbury sugery every Tuesday between 5:15pm and 7pm and a specialist family law and divorce surgery at our Amesbury office every Wednesday between 2pm and 5pm

 Criminal law advice – we are members of the local 24 Hour Duty Solicitor Scheme and are available to give emergency advice outside of normal office hours at Salisbury and other local police stations 24 hours a day.

 Do Bonallack and Bishop offer free legal advice?

 Yes, we do offer free no strings attached advice as follows;